joshiyukta16/Binding_And_Beyond_Docking_Molecular_study_on_EGFR_mutations_in_lung_cancer-/README.md

 This project is created for my academic and portfolio purposes.

 You are free to refer to this work, but:
+- Direct copying or submission as your own work is strictly discouraged
-- Unauthorized use without attribution may be considered academic misconduct.
+- Unauthorized use without attribution will be considered academic misconduct.

 ## Binding & Beyond: Molecular Docking of Gefitinib with EGFR